-Durbar Square was an architectural and urban complex, listed as a UNESCO World Heritage Site, and it dated back to the seventeenth and eighteenth centuries.
+Durbar Square was an architectural and urban complex listed as a UNESCO World Heritage Site, and it dated back to the seventeenth and eighteenth centuries.
 Durbar means “palace” in Nepali.
 The kings of the town were crowned in the square and they lived in the nearby palace.
-The Durbar area consisted of three squares – the Basantapur Square (the former royal stables), the main Durbar Square (which included all the temples), and the square in front of the Hanuman Dhoka Palace (which had a series of no less than four or five patios).
+The Durbar area consisted of three squares – Basantapur Square (the former royal stables), the main Durbar Square (which included all the temples), and the square in front of Hanuman Dhoka Palace (which had a series of no less than four or five patios).

 When I entered Durbar Square, a guide wanted to offer me a tour, but I refused him and smiled assertively.
-Everybody sold something all over the square.
+Everybody sold something in the square.
 Sabitri sold me a pair of wooden earrings that seemed both unbelievably cheap and beautiful.
 Pulna sold me a bag with a mandala drawing on it, which I bought for the same reason.
 Both women had beautiful makeup and spoke English, although they had never been to school.

 Guide Jyaipun recognized me when I passed close to him for the second time.
 He still wanted to offer me a tour, but I confused him when I asked where to eat in the square.
 He led me to a local eatery, where he paid for my meal, too.
 We had somos (a spicy pie with potatoes, onions, and beans, served with a sweet-sour sauce) and seil (a kind of sweet donut, with a lot of sugar).